 Does your employee know how to set up the workstation properly to avoid a poor posture?
 They will need to be reminded to take regular breaks and move around.

 The most important point to check is that staff are able to operate the software which is needed to do the job.
 Have they been adequately set up?
 Is their computer updated to ensure any information is securely shared with others?

-Does the employee have the ability to safely and store any confidential documents securely?
+Does the employee have the ability to safely store any confidential documents securely?

-Do they have a suitable working space with ample room to move around and free from hazards?
+Do they have a suitable working space with ample room to move around that is free from hazards?

 There are a few points to note here, including whether the property is safe and has suitable precautions in place (such as smoke alarms).
 In addition, it’s important to check whether the home insurance is up to date and covers the employee if working from home.

 For more information on health and safety visit the HSE website.

 Download our free homeworker risk assessment template: